Zohu0/MyBaazar-Spring-Project/README.md

-# MyBazaar
+# MyBaazaar

-MyBazaar is an e-commerce application built with React on the frontend and Spring Boot with MySQL on the backend.
+MyBaazaar is an e-commerce application built with React on the frontend and Spring Boot with MySQL on the backend.
 The application provides users with a seamless experience for browsing and managing products.

 ## Features